lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

+There should be a base token standard that allows tracking unique assets for the LSP ecosystem of contracts, which will allow common tooling and clients to be built.
+Existing tools and clients that expect ERC721 can be made to work with this standard by using "compatability" contract extensions that match the desired interface.

+### Token Identifier

+Every token is identified by a unique `bytes32 tokenId` which SHALL NOT change for the life of the contract.
+The pair `(contract address, uint256 tokenId)` is globally unique and a fully-qualified identifier for a specific asset on-chain.
+While some implementations may find it convenient to use the tokenId as an `uint256` that is incremented for each minted token, callers SHALL NOT assume that tokenIds have any specific pattern to them, and MUST treat the tokenId as a "black box".
+Also note that a tokenId MAY become invalid (when burned).

+The choice of `bytes32 tokenId` allows a wide variety of applications including numbers, contract addresses, and hashed values (ie. serial numbers).

+### Operators

+To clarify the ability of an address to access tokens from another address, `operator` was chosen as the name for functions, events and variables in all cases.
+This is originally from ERC777 standard and replaces the `approve` functionality from ERC721.

+### Token Transfers

+There is only one transfer function, which is aware of operators.
+This deviates from ERC721 and ERC777 which added functions specifically for the token owner to use, and for those with access to tokens.
+By having a single function to call this makes it simple to move tokens, and the caller will be exposed in the `Transfer` event as an indexed value.

+### Usage of hooks

+When a token is changing owners (minting, transfering, burning) an attempt is made to notify the token sender and receiver using LSP1 interface.
+The implementation uses `_notifyTokenSender` and `_notifyTokenReceiver` as the internal functions to process this.

+The `force` parameter sent during `function transfer` SHOULD be used when notifying the token receiver, to determine if it must support LSP1.
+This is used to prevent accidental token transfers, which may results in lost tokens: non-contract addresses could be a copy paste issue, contracts not supporting LSP1 might not be able to move tokens.

 ## Implementation
 <!--The implementations must be completed before any LIP is given status "Final", but it need not be completed before the LIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->